Holyoke, Massachusetts: Education

 The city's educational needs are served by Holyoke Public Schools, including Holyoke High School, and a number of private institutions.
 The school system is currently in receivership and managed by Dr. Stephen Zrike, a receiver appointed by the Massachusetts Department of Elementary and Secondary Education; as superintendent, the receiver presides over school curriculum and practices.
 The city's private schools include First Lutheran School and Mater Dolorosa Catholic School.

 The city is also home to Holyoke Community College, the first community college in the state, which was initially created by the city's school board.
 Today the 2-year college selectively allows high school seniors to enroll in its coursework for transferable college credit, and has the highest percentage of student graduates completing associate degrees and certificate programs among the state's community colleges.
 With the aid of state and federal education grants the college opened the HCC MGM Culinary Arts Institute in cooperation with MGM Springfield in April 2018.

-In 2016, Bard College established the first of its microcolleges in Holyoke, its other being based out of Brooklyn.
+In 2016, Bard College established the first of its microcolleges in Holyoke, its other being in Brooklyn.
 Bard Microcollege Holyoke operates in partnership with local nonprofit The Care Center, which provides educational and career opportunities to pregnant and parenting teens.
 Associates of Arts degrees are granted to a small class of young mothers who have completed The Care Center's own educational programs in addition to those by Bard.